Optimal Targeting in Dynamic Systems: Closed Forms of Transition Kernels and Stationary Distributions

 \subsection{Stationary Distribution of Embedded Point Process Recorded at Arrivals}

-To find the stationary distribution of the embedded point process recorded only at arrivals, we note that this process conditions in addition that the event is an arrival.
+To find the stationary distribution of the embedded point process recorded only at arrivals, we note that this process further conditions on the event being an arrival.
 Thus, its stationary distribution could be expressed and computed as